orellanagonzaloe/BDT_TMVA_SUSY/README.md

 	--plotTMVA

-To create the plots as a function of the method output first you need to run `evaluateMethodSig.py`
+To create the plots using the totality of the ntuples first you need to run `evaluateMethodSig.py`

+	--methodsPath: output directory of the methods training
 	--nPoints: number of values evaluated for each method output
+	--samplesBkg: background sample to evaluate
+	--samplesSig: signal sample to evaluate
+	--mN1test: list of N1 masses to use for evaluating
+	--N1BRs: list BRs of the N1, BR_y, BR_Z, BR_h
+	--year: years of datasets

 Then run `plotResults.py` with